fabiolarobles1/fabiolarobles1/README.md

 I'm Fabiola and here is a little bit about myself:
 - 💻 I'm studying Software Engineering at University of Puerto Rico, Mayagüez Campus.
-- 🎸 I have been playing the guitar for a long time and am currently learning to play the drums.
+- 🎸 I have been playing the guitar for a long time and I'm currently learning to play the drums.
 - 🥋 I am a Black Belt in Karate.
 - ✔️ Incoming Meta Software Engineer Intern on Summer 2022 [California, USA].
 - 👀 Incoming Software Automation Engineer (COOP) at Abarca on Fall 2022 [Puerto Rico].